learn-co-curriculum/github-to-canvas/README.md

   Flatiron School students.
 - `--remove-header-and-footer`, `-r`: Removes top lesson header and any Flatiron School specific footer links before converting to HTML.
-Removing top lesson header prevent duplicate titles while viewing in Canvas.
+Removing top lesson header prevents duplicate titles while viewing in Canvas.
 - `--create-from-github`: Requires a GitHub repository URL.
 Also requires `--course` and `--type`.
 Creates a Canvas lesson, reading from the remote repo instead of a local repository.
 Repository must be public.